yotamle/practice-programming/README.md

 # practice-programming

-App where can you practice programming languages, can see the solution, and share with other people.
+App where can you practice programming languages, see the solution, and share with other people.
 ___________________________________________________
 front-end: react, html, css
 ___________________________________________________